frontenddogma/css-optimization-basics/manuscript/overview.md

-# Overview
+# Summary

 CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient, understandable, and maintainable code.

 Writing quality code, however, is what makes us professionals.

-CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient, understandable, and maintainable, while looking for a good balance.
+CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient, understandable, and maintainable, while looking for a healthy balance.

 As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s a good idea if CSS is one of those things.